matthewscharles/instrument-maker/README.md

 # How does it work?

 Although Instrument Maker was designed as a complete workshop package, the main resource is a library of objects for [Pure Data](http://puredata.info/) that can be used independently.

+Instrument Maker code is designed to complement the existing Pure Data objects

 Having downloaded the library, create and connect building blocks in the form of obects with the `im.` prefix: e.g. inputs, outputs, tuning systems, processors, and synthesisers.